astone282/draft-stone-spring-mpte-sr/draft-stone-spring-mpte-sr.md

 # Protection

-As described in {{I-D.draft-kompella-teas-mpte}}, as there are multiple egress interfaces (SID Lists), the loss of an interface link does not result in traffic drops as long as one egress interface (SID List) remains, although congestion may occur.
+As described in {{I-D.draft-kompella-teas-mpte}}, as there are multiple egress interfaces (SID Lists), the loss of one interface link does not result in traffic drops, as long as one egress interface (SID List) remains although congestion may occur.
+For example, in Figure 1 Node C can tolerate the lost of up to 3 egress links and traffic will still forward (potentially with congestion).

+If a Junction Node experiences a failure of all egress links (including any protection for those links), it will initially blackhole traffic until upstream nodes are notified by the controller to remove the failed Junction node from the DAG.

+To reduce the risk of outages caused by single link failure, the controller MAY optimize DAG deployment by assigning Junction Segments only to nodes with more than one egress segment list.
+In other words, if a node in the DAG has only one egress interface, it functions solely as a transit node for an upstream Junction Segment and does not receive a Junction Segment itself.
+For example, in Figure 1, Node E is omitted from receiving a Junction Segment as it only has 1 egress link.

-Link protection from an upstream Junction node to its downstream Junction nodes can be achieved using existing TI-LFA {{I-D.draft-ietf-rtgwg-segment-routing-ti-lfa}} mechanisms, applied per egress SID List.
+Link protection from an upstream Junction node to its downstream Junction nodes can be achieved using existing TI-LFA {{I-D.draft-ietf-rtgwg-segment-routing-ti-lfa}} mechanisms, applied per egress SID List on each Junction Segment.
 Since the top SID(s) in each SID List identify the path to the next downstream Junction node, TI-LFA is applicable.
+Effectively, TI-LFA is used to protect traffic between Junction Segments along a path within the DAG and is not intended to protect traffic directed toward the DAG’s egress nodes or the entire DAG.

 Local computation for node protection on an upstream Junction node is not feasible, because it lacks visibility into the DAG beyond the immediate downstream Junction node as it only knows the next Junction Segment.
 A controller MAY be used to precompute backup SR Paths and signal these backup SID Lists to the upstream Junction segments.

-In a situation where a downstream Junction node experiences system or connectivity failure, the upstream Junction node will begin to blackhole the traffic until a notification can be sent to upstream nodes to remove the Junction node from the DAG.

 # Other considerations